mitre/codi-fhir-pprl-ig/ig-data/input/pagecontent/index.md

 <p>FHIR Bulk Patient Data Requirements.</p>
 <ul>
     <li>PPRL requires that the Data Owner have an implementation of <a href="https://hl7.org/fhir/uv/bulkdata/" target="_blank">FHIR Bulk Data Export</a> so that mass patients may be exported and PPRL'd.</li>
+    <li>The FHIR Bulk Data  implementation should export in NDJSON format in which each patient makes up a single line in the file.
+The patients in each line should be in valid JSON format but are seperated from eachother by newlines.</li>
 </ul>

 <h3><a name="Disclaimers">Disclaimers and Known Limitations</a></h3>